GooseMod/OpenAsar/README.md

 ## Features
 - **:rocket: Speed**: ~2x faster startup times (up to ~4x with experimental config)
 - **:feather: Lightweight**: <2% of Discord's original size (9mb -> ~150kb)
+- **:gear: Configurable**: Adds many config options for Discord and OpenAsar enhancements (see config section)
 - **:electric_plug: Hotpluggable**: Replace one file and it's installed, that's it
 - **:shield: No Tracking**: Removes Discord's built-in tracking for crashes and errors
 - **:sewing_needle: Patching**: A future platform for custom patches to further enhance